AI as We Describe It: How Large Language Models and Their Applications in Health are Represented Across Channels of Public Discourse: Results

 We identified what health subdomains in which LLMs are presented as applicable in public discussion from the inductive coding.
 We summarized 20 subcategories that were organized into six broader categories: clinical decision support, workflow optimization, professional training, research and data analysis, consumer health support, and healthcare system support.
 As shown in Fig.~\ref{fig:subdomain}, the most commonly mentioned health subdomains were concentrated in clinical decision support (especially in diagnosis support and treatment planning and monitoring) and consumer health support (particularly in therapeutic mental health support and medical question answering).
 Meanwhile, the least discussed subdomains were those related to professional training and workflow optimization.

 Among platforms, YouTube emerged as a middle ground between institutional sources (e.g., News and Research Press) and layperson-driven social media platforms (e.g., TikTok and Reddit).
-It tended to play a distinctive role with its large number of educational and business materials, such as talks, lectures and tutorials, which was reflected in its significantly higher content length (see Table~\ref{table:data}) and could contribute to its broader topical coverage.
+It tended to play a unique role with a large number of educational and business materials, such as talks, lectures and tutorials, which was reflected in its significantly higher content length (see Table~\ref{table:data}) and could contribute to its broader topical coverage.
 This explains its focus on practical use cases, especially in healthcare data analysis, drug discovery, diagnostic and risk prediction, and medical imaging analysis.
 YouTube's relatively even distribution across clinical, research, and support-oriented subdomains indicates its unique positioning that blends professional and public-facing communication.

 On the other hand, the other two social media platforms, TikTok and Reddit, showed clear emphasis on consumer-facing and mental health support applications.
-The most frequently mentioned areas were therapeutic mental health support (TikTok: 26.5\% and Reddit 30.6\%) and emotional care and companion (TikTok: 22.7\% and Reddit 21.3\%).
-Followed that were treatment planing and monitoring, healthy lifestyle guidance, and patient communication and education.
-Aligned with their tendency to focus on personal and practical perspective as observed in the framing patterns, they were less likely to discuss LLM applications in research and data analysis.
+The most frequently mentioned areas were therapeutic mental health support (TikTok: 26.5\% and Reddit 30.7\%) and emotional companionship (TikTok: 22.7\% and Reddit 21.4\%).
+Followed by treatment planning and monitoring, healthy lifestyle guidance, and patient communication and education.
+Aligned with their tendency to focus on personal and practical perspectives as observed in the framing patterns, they were less likely to discuss LLM applications in research and data analysis.

 News, by comparison, emphasized clinical decision support, especially diagnostic support and risk prediction, alongside notable attention to therapeutic mental health support.
 Research Press followed a similar trend in highlighting clinical applications, but also had substantial coverage of research-oriented subdomains, such as drug discovery, healthcare data analysis, and novel treatment discovery, aligned with its unique role in communicating scientific and translational research findings.